-In the spring of 1999, a great stride in U.S.-Cuba relations was taken when the Baltimore Orioles and Cuban national baseball team each hosted the other in a two-game exhibition series.
+In the spring of 1999, a great stride in U.S.-Cuba relations was taken when the Baltimore Orioles and a Cuban national baseball team each hosted the other in a two-game exhibition series.
 Though cynics cried foul that the Orioles were merely trying to recruit prime Cuban talent, the series underscored the importance of enhanced relations with Cuba in service of humanitarian goals.
-Enhanced relations must include, foremost, the elimination of the trade embargo that, while it has failed to bring about governmental reform for 40 years, has added to desperate poverty among Cuba’s people.
+Enhanced relations must include, foremost, the elimination of the trade embargo that – while it has failed to bring about governmental reform for 40 years – has added to desperate poverty among Cuba’s people.

 Recently, President Clinton eased some of the sanctions issued under these acts, allowing for the export of food and medicines to Cuba, which the Cuban Democracy Act had previously prevented.

 Sanctions against Cuba were originally enacted in 1961 after Fidel Castro’s rise to power.
 The rationale behind the sanctions was to punish the Castro regime economically until it enacted certain reforms, such as liberalizing the command economy and permitting more personal freedoms among the Cuban people.
 Forty years later, it is apparent that such measures have failed.
 Cuba still remains under communist control; all the sanctions have done is punish the everyday citizens who are in no way responsible for the government or at odds with the U.S. Along with the restrictions on commercial trade in place since 1961, the Cuban Democracy Act prohibited the sale of food and medicine to Cuba.
 Hospitals, for example, lack the most basic materials such as bandages and soap.